panglesd/presentations/blog/blog.md

 };
 ```

-I left it in its natural form, with all the scars of bad printf debugging and tatooed useless comments.
-Do not miss the pearl: a call to `this.doRefresh`, an effectful function, inlined as an argument to `console.log`!
-Yay!
-That is soooo past-self!
-(You have to know that past-self was also teaching Javascript... poor students)
+I’ve left it in its natural state, with the scars printf debugging and tatooed comments.
+Don’t miss the highlight: a call to `this.doRefresh`, an effectful function, inlined as an argument to `console.log`!
+That is sooo past-self!
+(Side note: past-self was also teaching JavaScript… poor students.)

-Apart for the sake of making fun of my past enthusiastic self, let's not read that this code.
-I'll explain what it is about.
-Slipshow, the project it's taken from, is a software for making presentations, as is PowerPoint or Latex+Beamer (but Slipshow is not based on slides).
-It can be seen as a glorified script scheduler: For instance, suppose it's a normal day, and you are making a presentation on...
-Infinite Computations in Algorithmic randomness and Reverse Mathematics.
-If that does not speak to you, pick an other name, but this example has the advantage of being historicallly accurate.
+Let’s not dive into this code too deeply—it’s just here to set the scene.
+I’ll explain what it’s about.
+Slipshow, the project this snippet is from, is presentation software similar to PowerPoint or LaTeX + Beamer, but it’s not based on slides.
+Part of it is essentially a glorified script scheduler.
+For instance, imagine you’re giving a presentation on "Infinite Computations in Algorithmic Randomness and Reverse Mathematics."
+(If that doesn’t speak to you, pick another topic, but this example has the advantage of being historically accurate!)

-You have an idea: At the beginning, you are going to use the title's terms to create the table of content:
+At the beginning of your presentation, you decide to use the title’s terms to create the table of contents:

-TODO: gif.
+**TODO: Add GIF here.**

-So, the scripts your glorified scheduler execute when you press the right arrow key are the following:
+The scripts your glorified scheduler executes when you press the right arrow key are:

-1. Scroll the window down to make space
+1. Scroll the window down to make space.
-2. Show `I.` and move "Infinite computations" there,
+2. Show `I.` and move "Infinite computations" there.
-3. Show `II.` and move "Algorithmic randomness" there,
+3. Show `II.` and move "Algorithmic randomness" there.
-4. Show `III.` and move "Reverse Mathematics".
+4. Show `III.` and move "Reverse Mathematics."

-Here is the exact code responsible for the animation above, frenzily written by my irresponsible past self.
-Only the comments were added by my present self:
+Here’s the code responsible for the animation above, frenziedly written by my irresponsible past self.
+(Only the comments were added by my present self.)

 ```javascript
 title.setAction([